Group photo (in partial attendance). From left to right: Ranjan, Marina, Tamar, Liron, Aviv, Abhishek, Devang, and Inbar.

 My current research areas include the Global Overturning Circulation (MOC); Mesoscale and submesoscale vortex dynamics, and their effects on air-sea interaction; Surface boundary layer physics; and continental margin frontal/small-scale circulation.
 My research tools of choice include both realistic and idealized numerical modeling and analysis, as well as conducting observations.
 In the latter, i.e., observations, I focus on submesoscale processes and on density currents.

-Liron Michaeli, lab manager/technician
+Liron Michaeli, lab manager and MSc student

 Liron (Marine Science BSc) has been in POMS since its establishment and is instrumental in design and execution of all observational activities we are engaged in.
+Liron is now also a graduate (MSc) student in POMS, working on understanding the modulation of air-sea fluxes by sub/mesoscale circulation.

 Omri Baum, UAV operations manager